knuesel/typst-minideck/lib/styling.typ

   set outline(title: none, depth: 3)

   /* Headings */

-  // Use the font-scheme's definition of bold for all headings show heading: set text(weight: bold) // XXX replace with show text.where

   // Only section titles and slide titles should appear in outline
   // (and slide titles are disabled by default with outline(depth: 3))